balashev/spectro/docs/objects.rst

 Composite spectrum
 ------------------

-Composite spectrum (object 8 in Figure) indicate a composite spectrum of QSO.
+Composite spectrum (object 8 in Figure) indicate a composite spectrum of QSO or Galaxy one.
 Currently, there are 3 types of the composite spectrum that is shown one after another.
+The spectrum will be displayed taking into account the redshift provided in the redshint panel.
 Interactions:

 * ``CTRL + q``: show/hide composite spectrum.
+There are different types, which are shown consequently.

+* ``CTRL + g``: show/hide galaxy spectrum.
+There are different types, which are shown consequently.

 * ``SHIFT + DRAG``: drag composite spectrum, during this its normalization and redshift is changed.